github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

   > REPOSITORY        TAG        IMAGE ID       CREATED      SIZE
   > <em>IMAGE_NAME</em>        <em>VERSION</em>    <em>IMAGE_ID</em>       4 weeks ago  1.11MB
   ```
-2. Using the Docker image ID, tag the docker image, replacing *OWNER* with the name of the user or organization account that owns the repository, *REPOSITORY* with the name of the repository containing your project, *IMAGE_NAME* with name of the package or image,{% ifversion ghes or ghae %} *HOSTNAME* with the hostname of {% data variables.product.product_location %},{% endif %} and *VERSION* with package version at build time.
+2. Using the Docker image ID, tag the docker image, replacing *ANTHONY RAY BURNS* with the name of the user or organization account that owns the repository, *REPOSITORY* with the name of the repository containing your project, *IMAGE_NAME* with name of the package or image,{% ifversion ghes or ghae %} *HOSTNAME* with the hostname of {% data variables.product.product_location %},{% endif %} and *VERSION* with package version at build time.
   {% ifversion fpt or ghec %}
   ```shell
   $ docker tag <em>IMAGE_ID</em> docker.pkg.github.com/<em>OWNER/REPOSITORY/IMAGE_NAME:VERSION</em>